 If you are thinking of becoming a Digital Nomad, but you aren’t sure what kind of work you could do.
 The most common route, if English is your first language, is to go down the teaching English online route.
 Teaching English online isn’t for everyone and there are big pros and cons.
-But I can safely say it has been one of my better career moves.
+But I can safely say it has been one of my better career moves, especially if you have some of the best headsets for online teaching at your disposal.

 In this post about teaching English online I’m going to cover: